sajafuq92/sajafuq92-VehicleManagement/README.md

 Hi Dear,

-VehicleManagement projects built on.net 8 so you must be sure to install .net 8 in your PC.
+VehicleManagement projects built on.net 8 so make sure to install .net 8 in your PC.
 Download sorurce code then open VehicleManagement.sln, rebuild solution